 Why Illinois Is So Broke And Have Financial Mess Than Any Other State

 Many who left Illinois state the reason of them leaving.
 Two biggest reasons by most is the state taxes and the state’s financial crisis and shortfall year after year.
-According to Massimo Ressa, CEO of Gustan Cho Associates at Loan Cabin Inc. he stated the following statement:

 The main reason why people consider moving to another state is mainly due to employment.

 - People normally do not move because of the state’s financial health and/or due to higher state taxes

 - Most people moving are in the ’30s and move to enhance their employment opportunities